mrgrain/cdk-esbuild/API.md

 A hash of this asset, which is available at construction time.

-As this is a plain string, it
+As this is a plain string, it can be used in construct IDs in order to enforce creation of a new resource when the content hash has changed.

-can be used in construct IDs in order to enforce creation of a new resource when the content hash has changed.
+Defaults to a hash of all files in the resulting bundle.

 ---